 - 1. Render initial care in accordance with the Routine Patient Care Protocol. - 2.
-Oxygen: If respiratory distress noted, 15 LPM via NRM or 6 LPM via nasal cannula. - a) If no obvious respiratory distress, apply pulse ox.
-If \geq 94% and no signs/ symptoms of respiratory distress, no Oxygen is required.
-If \leq 89% apply nasal cannula at 2-6 LPM.
-If unable to increase \geq 94% move to 15 LPM via NRM - b) Use great care when moving patient. - 3.
-If symptoms indicate Pelvic Sling can be applied before patient is moved from position found. - 4.
-Apply Pelvic Sling - a) Remove any objects from patient's pockets and pelvic area. - b) Place Sling with white side closest to patient beneath the hips (trochanters).
-Do not apply over the Illiac Crest. - c) Place black strap through buckle and pull completely through until snug. - d) Hold orange strap and pull black strap in opposite direction until you hear and feel one buckle click.
-A second click after the device is secured is not uncommon. - e) Must have Medical Control Order for Pediatrics and adolescents.
+Oxygen: If respiratory distress is noted, 15 LPM via NRM or if unable to tolerate the mask, 6 LPM via nasal cannula. - a) If no obvious respiratory distress is noted, apply a pulse ox.
+If ≥ 94% and no signs/ symptoms of respiratory distress, no Oxygen is required.
+If ≤94% apply nasal cannula at 2-6 LPM or 15 LPM via NRM as needed to raise pulse ox to ≥94%. - b) Use great care when moving patient. - 3.
+If symptoms indicate Pelvic Sling can be applied before patient is moved from position found.

+4. Apply Pelvic Sling

+- a) Remove any objects from patient's pockets and pelvic area. - b) Place Sling with white side closest to patient beneath the hips (trochanters).
+Do not apply over the Iliac Crest. - c) Place black strap through buckle and pull completely through until snug. - d) Hold orange strap and pull black strap in opposite direction until you hear and feel one buckle click.
+A second click after the device is secured is not uncommon. - e) Contact Medical Control Order for assistance Pediatrics and adolescents.
 The standard sized device should fit most of the adult population but there are three sizes of the device. - f) Secure ankles/ lower legs together with Kling to provide additional stability. - 5.
-Render care in accordance with Routine Trauma Protocol and Trauma Shock Protocol.
+Render care in accordance with Routine Trauma Protocol and Trauma Shock Protocol